Hotel chain La Quinta makes subdued debut in crowded IPO market

 (Reuters) - Shares of Blackstone-backed hotel chain La Quinta Holdings Inc (LQ.N) made a subdued market debut as investors took the view that the stock was fully priced in a crowded IPO market.

-La Quinta’s shares, which priced below the expected range at $17, fell as much as 4 percent in early trading before recovering their losses to trade up more than 2 percent.
+La Quinta’s shares, which priced below the expected range at $17, fell as much as 4 percent in early trading before recovering their losses to trade slightly up.

 At $17, the company is valued at just over $2 billion.